-1B Improve Capacity of Public Infrastructure LMI: The Town had a goal to assist 2,985 persons with this activity, however this goal was not met.
-As prioritize both.
+1B Improve Capacity of Public Infrastructure LMI: The Town had a goal to assist 2985 persons with activity, however this goal was not met.
+As there are limited funds, the Town may prioritize improvements to facilities or infrastructure within the program year, but may not be able to prioritize both.
 This still continues to be a need, and the Town will continue to seek opportunities as they arise.